data-star-mx/wasp/README.md

     }

 In this example the DataFrame is filtered at runtime with a "longitude" condition (i.e. < -118.451683D).
-Is possible apply more complicated trasformation using all the Spark DataFrame APIs like select, filter, groupBy and count [Spark DataFrame APIs](https://spark.apache.org/docs/1.6.2/api/scala/index.html#org.apache.spark.sql.DataFrame).
+Is possible apply more complicated trasformations using all the Spark DataFrame APIs like select, filter, groupBy and count [Spark DataFrame APIs](https://spark.apache.org/docs/1.6.2/api/scala/index.html#org.apache.spark.sql.DataFrame).

 ### Running your application